 Man acquitted of murder says he is blessed; family of victim feels cheated

 For fifty years, the 19th Judicial District Court has maintained a conviction rate of more than 90 percent.
-It's highly unusual for a person the state is prosecuting to be found not guilty, but it happened earlier this month when a jury acquitted Kevn Dukes of the murder of Julius Thomas.
+It's highly unusual for a person the state is prosecuting to be found not guilty, but it happened earlier this month when a jury acquitted Kevin Dukes of the murder of Julius Thomas.

 Now Dukes is a free man.